-This indeed holds since every hom-set has a unique element, but both $\co{\Id[x]}{f}$ and $f$ live in the same hom-set, hence they must be equal.
+This indeed holds since every hom-set has a unique element, but both $\co{\Id[x]}{f}$ and $f$ live in the same hom-set; hence they must be equal.
 The proof that left unit law and associator law hold are analogous. \end{exa}

-\begin{exer}[\cref{sol:post_antisymmetry}] A \textbf{partially ordered set} (poset) is a preordered set $(X,\leq)$ satisfying the following additional axiom: \begin{itemize} \item \textbf{Antisymmetry}: $\forall x,y\in X: (x\leq y \wedge y\leq x) \implies x=y$. \end{itemize} What does this axiom say about $\PRE(X,\leq)$? \end{exer}
+\begin{exer}[\cref{sol:post_antisymmetry}] A \textbf{partially ordered set} (poset) is a preordered set $(X,\leq)$ satisfying the following additional axiom: \begin{itemize} \item \textbf{Antisymmetry}: $\forall x,y\in X: (x\leq y \wedge y\leq x) \implies x=y$. \end{itemize} What does this axiom say about $\PREtoCAT(X,\leq)$? \end{exer}

 \begin{rem} To understand a definition in category theory, it is very helpful to think about what the definition means in a preordered set, viewed as a category. \end{rem}

 \begin{exa} The category of posets, denoted by $\POS$, is the category specified by the following data: \begin{itemize} \item An object is a poset $(X,\leq)$. \item A morphism from a poset $(X,\leq_X)$ to $(Y,\leq_Y)$ consists of a function $f:X\to Y$ such that the following property holds: